RogerParkinson/madura-perspectives/README.md

 The framework s easily customisable using Vaadin's facilities (CSS etc).
 The CSS definitions are, of course, shared across all of the sub-applications so you get a consistent look and feel.

+If you want to try this out quickly there is an [on line demo](http://perspectivesmanager-madura.rhcloud.com/)

 Build this using maven clean package.
 You will find the following sub projects:

-# Building

-Just run mvn in the top level directory.

 # Subprojects

 ## madura-perspectives-manager

 This is the core project and it delivers a war file that can accept sub-applications.
 The default is to add them to the WEB-INF/bundles directory, which at first glance makes the whole dynamic sub-applications seem a bit pointless since they are embedded in the war file.
 But this is a good way to set up a demo because it saves you having to configure it.
 See the docs for details on configuration, but you don't need to configure it to see the demo.
-The docs are in the pdf file in the target directory (after you've run the build.
+The docs are in the pdf file in the target directory (after you've run the build).

 We have tested the war file under Tomcat 7 but it should run on any JEE server.